mihaifm/smolpress/readme.md

 ### How does it compare to a static site generator (SSG) ?

-Smol is also a static site generator and supports ejs templates in addition to markdown files.
+Smolpress is also a static site generator and supports ejs templates in addition to markdown files.
 To statically generate the site simply start the server.
-While Smol runs on a node.js server to provide some dynamic features, your posts are statically generated at all time so you can move them to a different web server if you feel the need.
+While smolpress runs on a node.js server to provide some dynamic features, your posts are statically generated at all time so you can move them to a different web server if you feel the need.

-Compared to an SSG, Smol provides an online markdown editor so you can edit your posts using your own website rather than using an external editor and fiddling with live-reload or deploy scripts.
+Compared to an SSG, smolpress provides an online markdown editor so you can edit your posts using your own website rather than using an external editor and fiddling with live-reload or deploy scripts.

 ### How does it compare to a content management system (CMS) ?

-Smol is very similar to a CMS, in the sense that you can manage your content from an online interface.
+Smolpress is very similar to a CMS, in the sense that you can manage your content from an online interface.
 However it is smaller, much smaller than a real CMS like Wordpress.

-With Smol all posts sit nicely on the disk written in Markdown and are not deeply burried inside a database.
-In fact Smol does not even require a database.
+With smolpress all posts sit nicely on the disk written in Markdown and are not deeply burried inside a database.
+In fact smolpress does not even require a database.

 ## Getting started